How Do I Join the USF Band?

 The band is a fun-loving, diverse group of students from a wide range of academic backgrounds, all interested in making the most of their college experiences.
 Our band is student-led, meaning elected student officers lead the group and decide what the band does.
 We like to think we're not your average college band.

 Our style is informal and non-traditional.
 We're a little goofy (ok, a LOT goofy), but we take our music and sound seriously.
 Members cheer loud, play hard, and rock out as much as possible.
 Our uniform consists of blue jeans, white shirt, and green 'Dons' vest, which members adorn with pins, patches, mementos, and badges of honor from past trips and performances.

 We march in a few parades and events each year.
-Our non-traditional style means there is little regard for things like glide stepping, heel-to-toe rolling, Dinkles, or other stuff high school bands fuss about.
-It's just not our style, man.
+Our informal-style means there is less regard for things like glide stepping, heel-to-toe rolling, Dinkles.
+Confused?
+Here's a clip from the 2018 SF Chinese Lunar New Year Parade.

-We do one informal competition a year: the infamous Battle of the Bands versus the likes of Stanford, Cal, UC Davis, Humboldt State, and UC San Diego.
+We do one informal competition a year: the infamous Battle of the Bands versus the likes of Stanford, Cal, UC Davis, Humboldt State, UC San Diego, and UC Irvine.

 A few of our members major in Music, several minor in Music, and most of our members study something else entirely.
 Our members are in the band because they like to play, they love the band, and they have a great time being with friends.
 Many of our members are involved in other activities and organizations on campus (though if you ask, they'll probably tell you the USF Band is their favorite ;)

 Lastly, the USF Band asks, nay, expects that members enjoy being in the Band.
 In fact, we don't just expect it, we require it.
 You must have fun to be in the Band!

 What If I've Been in Marching Band Before?